Sleepwalking/libllsm2/README.md

 | `test-pbpeffects.c` | Pulse-by-Pulse synthesis with growl effect. |
 | `test-coder.c` | Speech coding and decoding. |
 | `demo-stretch.c` | Time scale modification example. |

+### Changes in version 2.1

+libllsm 2.1 update involves some algorithmic changes in noise modeling.
+First, `LLSM_CONF_NOSWARP` is deprecated and `llsm_nmframe.psd` now directly stores the PSD vector without frequency warping.
+Second, noise PSD is now further split into a steady part stored in `llsm_nmframe.psd` and a residual part desginated `LLSM_FRAME_PSDRES`.
+This change is due to the observation that some fluctuations in the PSD are smoothened out when the user performs time-scale modifications.
+To make the most out of libllsm 2.1, users should independently process `llsm_nmframe.psd` and `LLSM_FRAME_PSDRES`.

 ### Additional notes on Pulse-by-Pulse synthesis